dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 >
 > Hint: Find a way to make sense of it.

-The link downloads a tar file with an executable and a data file, presumably containing our flag:
+The link downloads a tar file with a statically-linked executable and a data file, presumably containing our flag:

 ```shell
 ❯ ls -la